-Now, whether we enjoy award shows or not, they do provide opportunity and visibility to people in the entertainment industry, and one of the best ways to combat things like gender disparity and other forms of inequality in a workplace is to make sure that the people who are less visible are recognized for their accomplishments and in leadership positions.
+Now, whether we enjoy award shows or not, they do provide opportunity and visibility to people in the entertainment industry, and one of the best ways to combat things like gender disparity and other forms of inequality in a workplace is to make sure that the people who are less visible are recognized for their accomplishments.
 Simply put, this hasn’t been done.

-Perhaps, it alludes to a bigger problem that films directed by women are not getting the same amount of attention, or praise that films directed by men do.
-If you need any proof, see some of the replies from a tweet I posted during the Golden Globes where most comments automatically jumped to the conclusion that women directors were not worthy of being nominated because their films weren’t good or as good – something that is in direct opposition to the reviews received by many women directed movies in 2017.
+Perhaps it alludes to a bigger problem that films directed by women are not getting the same amount of attention or praise that films directed by men do.
+If you need any proof, see some of the replies from a tweet I posted during the Golden Globes where most comments automatically jumped to the conclusion that women directors were not worthy of being nominated because their films weren’t good or as good – something that is in direct opposition to the reviews received by many women-directed films this past year.

-Although it might be difficult to comprehend just how or why none of these brilliant women received any kind of acknowledgement from the HFPA for the films they directed, regardless of the snubs, I know that their films were truly a beacon to many this year and surely will be in the years to come.
+Although it might be difficult to comprehend just how or why none of these brilliant women received much acknowledgement from the HFPA for the films they directed, regardless of the snubs, I know that their films were truly a beacon to many this year and surely will be in the years to come.
 I see you and I thank you all for it!

 Below, you can find a small list of some of the films directed by women in 2017 and some coming up in 2018 that you should definitely remember to check out: